ArshanAlam/experimental/education/designing-data-intensive-applications/chapter-06.md

-# Designing Data-Intensive Applications
 ## Chapter 06 - Partitioning

 * Partitioning (also known as sharding) is the breaking up of very large datasets or very high query throughput.
 * Each partition is a small database of its own, although the database may support operations that touch multiple paritions at the same time
 * Main reason for wanting to partition data is scalability
 * Large dataset can be distributed across many disks, and the query load can be distributed across many processors
-* For queries that operate on a single partition, each ndoe can independently execute the queries on its own partition
+* For queries that operate on a single partition, each node can independently execute the queries on its own partition
   * Query throughput can be scaled by adding more nodes